Saul Cherniack: Post-political career

 After his retirement from politics, Cherniack became chair of Manitoba Hydro, and served as a member of the Security Intelligence Review Committee overseeing the Canadian Security Intelligence Service from 1984 to 1992.
-Accordingly, he was sworn into the Queen's Privy Council for Canada on November 30, 1984 to enable him access to information restricted under the Official Secrets Act.
+Accordingly, he was sworn into the Queen's Privy Council for Canada on November 30, 1984, to enable him access to information restricted under the Official Secrets Act.

 Cherniack has also served as national vice-president of the Canadian Jewish Congress.
 He retired from his legal practice in 2000.

+In 1963, his son Howard Cherniack was part of the group that founded the Reformed Druids of North America.

 In the 1999 provincial election, his son Lawrie Cherniack ran for the NDP in Fort Garry against Joy Smith, and lost by only 30 votes.

 In 2003, he supported Bill Blaikie's campaign to lead the federal New Democratic Party.

 Cherniack was a member of both the Order of Canada and the Order of Manitoba.

-He turned 100 in January 2017 and died on 30 March 2018 at the age of 101.
+He turned 100 in January 2017 and died on March 30, 2018, at the age of 101.